sio/bash-complete-partial-path/README.md

     --readline-color
         Enable colors in completion
     --readline-menu
-        Use `menu-complete` when TAB key is pressed instead of default `complete`
+        Use `menu-complete` when Tab key is pressed instead of default `complete`.
+Use Shift+Tab to return to previous suggestion --readline-misc
-    --readline-misc
         Other useful readline tweaks
 ```